 - A rubric score of 3 or 4 on directed writing samples for first two nine-week grading periods of fifth grade

 Math 6 (962XY): All students who are not proficient or advanced on the end of the year Virginia Standards of Learning assessment in mathematics receive a double block of mathematics or 92 minutes of instruction daily.
 It is hoped that the additional time will allow math teachers to spend more time explaining the concepts, helping students with guided practice, facilitating independent work as well as cooperative learning.
 The time will also allow math teachers to focus on some of the best researched based strategies to increase student achievement.
 This course covers the sixth grade math SOL with emphasis on the study of whole numbers, decimals, and fractions.
 Students will use ratios to compare data sets, make conversions within a given measurement system, make geometric constructions and classify three-dimensional figures, and solve linear equations with one variable.
 Concepts, skills, symbols, and vocabulary crucial to the understanding of the subject will be identified and used.
 The development of problem-solving skills will be a major goal.
 Students will use appropriate technologies such as calculators and computers.
 A wide range of skills and strategies will be developed in the following areas: number and number sense, computation and estimation, measurement, geometry, probability, statistics, patterns, and algebra.
 Students take the sixth grade math SOL test upon completion of the course.
 Math 6A (Accelerated) (962AY): This course covers the seventh grade math SOL placing emphasis on solving problems involving consumer applications and proportional reasoning.
 The students will gain an understanding of the properties of real numbers, solve linear equations and inequalities, and use data analysis techniques to make inferences and predictions.
 Students will also identify applications of the mathematical principles that can be applied to science and other disciplines.
 Skills and strategies will be developed in the following areas: number and number sense, computation and estimation, measurement, geometry, probability and statistics, patterns, functions, and algebra.
 Appropriate technologies such as fraction calculators, computers, laser discs, and videos will also be utilized.
-Students take both the sixth and the seventh grade math SOL tests upon completion of the course.
+Students take the sixth grade math SOL tests upon completion of the course.
 Promoting Excellence Through Accelerated Learning (PETAL) Math Block 6/6A (962XAP & 962ABP): This is a special program offered to selected students in a two-period blocked format.
 Students in this course complete the sixth grade math SOL first semester and the seventh grade math SOL second semester, then continue in the accelerated math sequence in seventh grade.
 In addition, PETAL math students are invited to participate in after school tutorials, field trips, and PETAL club meetings.
 Rising sixth grade students who were in the on-grade level math course in fifth grade are invited to participate in this program during the summer based on factors which include the following: math achievement in fifth grade, elementary math SOL test scores, scores on Division-Wide Assessments in math, teacher recommendations, and previous participation in the PETAL summer math program.
 For additional information on the Sixth Grade PETAL Math Block, please contact the instructional specialist for PETAL programs in the central administration building at (434) 515-5048.

 Life Science (963XY): This course emphasizes a complex understanding of changes, cycles, patterns, and relationships in the living world.
 Students use the inquiry approach to manipulate variables in experimentation, organize and analyze mathematical data, and summarize conclusions.
 Students study both the general science sixth grade SOL and the life science SOL.
 Students at Dunbar will have the unique opportunity to learn many concepts related to life science SOLs through the Marine and Herpetology centers in our school.
 Life Science (Advanced) (963AY): This course covers the same science SOL as the regular life science course but moves at a faster pace to allow time for additional opportunities for enrichment of the curriculum.